 – Do research.
 Do a side-by-side comparison of adoption agencies.
 See what they have to offer and whether they share your values.
 See how long they have been in business.
 Also, ask for their application guidelines.
 This way, you can make an informed decision, and you will know what their expectations are and won’t be caught off-guard down the road.

-– Statement of Faith.
+– Statement of faith.
 If you apply with a Christian adoption agency, ask if they have a statement of faith.
 This is a document that lists exactly what they believe.
 A statement of faith may include what the agency believes about the following: God, the Bible, the sanctity of life, marriage, and the afterlife.
 You may realize that you are on the same page, or you may realize that you are not even in the book!

 If you are an expectant mom seeking to place your child for adoption, you should do all of the above also!
 Pray, Bible reading, counseling, and research is always a good idea for any life decision you make.
 It could also be a good idea to seek out other birth mothers you can speak with who have been in a similar place that you find yourself in now.
 You can visit Birth Mothers Amplified to join a community of birth mothers who have placed a child for adoption who share their stories and answer questions.

 What Christian agencies are there?